 This is actually quite a simple job; you will just need to do a little cutting to make sure you get a clean fit.

 Place a laminate plank against the corner and add the expansion gap where the board meets the wall, marking it with your pencil.
 Now you've got the width of the cut.
-Now place the board against the side of the wall, noting the length.
+Now, place the board against the side of the wall, noting the length.
 Use your set square to clearly mark out the part that needs cutting away.

 Now clamp the plank to your workbench and create the shape you need with your jigsaw.
 That's it!
-Now just fit the board and ensure its snug.
+Now, just fit the board and ensure it’s snug.

 Getting Door Frames Done